invesdwin/invesdwin-util/README.md

 #### `DirtyTracker`
 `AValueObjects` also have something called a `DirtyTracker`, which is a class that allows you to check if the values of a bean tree have been changed or not.
 It utilizes the `PropertyChangeSupport` to keep track of changes in the objects tree.
 Though please be sure to always implement `firePropertyChange(...)` properly in your setters or use an aspect for this.
 Also make sure to only change values by calling the setters or else the `DirtyTracker` will not notice changes in the fields themselves.
 The `DirtyTracker` is very handy for UI development where the UI framework does not handle dirty state properly or not at all.
 #### `Pair`, `Triple`, `Quadruple`
-These can be useful as combined keys for caches (e.g. ALoadingCache) or when multiple return values are required and you don't want to write another value object for this.
+These can be useful as combined keys for caches (e.g. ALoadingCache) or when multiple return values are required for a method and you don't want to write another value object for this.

 ## Others
 #### `Assertions`